![]() |

 Garrett AiResearch GTP30-67 I consider the Garrett GTP30 series of APUs one of the classic small gas turbine engines.
 Their origin dates back to the 1960’s and there have been quite some similar engines at this time, for instance the Solar T41 APU.
 All these engines feature both radial compressor and turbine, an overhung rotor shaft construction without bearings in the hot section and a single can combustor located tangentially to the turbine wheel.
 All this leads to an easy, troublefree operation.
 These engines will idle at very low temperatures, some fellow turbine collectors report less that 300°C. Since I’m currently in the process of inspecting and cleaning the engine, I cannot specify any data myself yet.
 The GTP30-67 was used in a ground power unit (GPU), the “EMU-12/E” that was rated 120V/400Hz at 20kW.
 To conclude from the construction of the engine, it should be capable of much more power but it is probably derated for this application in order to achieve a longer life span.
 From general construction the GTP30 has much in common with homebuilt turbocharger gas turbines, yet in regards to the level of sophistication they cannot be compared.
 I haven’t got a photo of my engine in one piece yet since I want to have it cleaned first.
 Actually it isn’t very dirty but during the time of storage it has collected a lot of dust in the most impossible corners that needs to be removed.
 It also has two very minor dents in the air plenum housing that I will try to straighten out.
 They won’t be detrimental with regards to operation but as long as I know they are there I want them to be removed ;-).

-Here’s the top flange of the combustor.
-It bolts to the injection nozzle and locates the combustor housing cap in between.
 This is quite an interesting design of primary air swirlers that seem to produce two counter-rotating air flows in the centre and the peripherial regions of the flame tube.
 Notice the bores inside the fuel nozzle receptacle, here enters some air to aid atomisation (later to be seen).

 For those of you who might be interested in exact dimensions of this combustor liner, I’ve sketched a drawing which you can download here.
 It is a ZIPped DXF file that should be accepted by virtually any CAD software.
 Yet I don’t know if this combustor could be scaled up or down to suit a particular (turbocharger) gas turbine project.